cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Participation of satellites
-Satellites contribute all relations that contain a full set of fields, mapped with relation declaration to the satellite.
+Satellites contribute to all relations that contain a full set of fields, mapped with relation declaration to the satellite.

 - The full set of satellite columns is determined from the relation with the most columns.